QuangAnhP/FALLHACKS-2023/README.md

 1. Download zip file and img folder
 2. Run index.html (easier to see product if download this extension: bianxianyang.htmlplay)
 3. Enjoy.
-4. Realize that half of the buttons aren't working (optional)
+4. Realize that half of the buttons aren't working, and there's this weird gradient going in the background (completely optional)